 B2B firms should leverage buyer data from many channels to enhance their sales and marketing operations in order to thrive in ABM.
 Using intent data to broaden their scope and acquire insights about their target audiences that they would not ordinarily be able to gather on their own is a smart method to do it.

 So, how can B2B businesses leverage intent data to fuel their ABM strategies?
-We’ll walk you through a step-by-step method for incorporating intent data into your ABM programme.
+We’ll walk you through a step-by-step method for incorporating intent data into your ABM program.

 5 Ways to Use Intent Data in ABM Programs